Business Financing Program

-When applying for a loan with NADF or one of our delivery partners to start, acquire, or expand your business, you may also qualify for a non-repayable contribution from the Aboriginal Business Financing Program (ABFP).
-Working together with our delivery partners, the ABFP provides a range of services and support that help to promote the growth of a strong Aboriginal business sector.
+When applying for a loan with NADF or one of our delivery partners to start, acquire, or expand your business, you may also qualify for a non-repayable contribution from the Business Financing Program (BFP).
+Working together with our delivery partners, the BFP provides a range of services and support that help to promote the growth of a strong Indigenous business sector.

-If you are an existing business, you may qualify for ABFP assistance for your business' marketing and business support activities.
+If you are an existing business, you may qualify for BFP assistance for your business' marketing and business support activities.

-To learn more and to find out if you and your project are eligible for ABFP assistance, contact us.
+To learn more and to find out if you and your project are eligible for BFP assistance, contact us.

 Our Delivery Partners